DarkOwlz1441/Satisfiability-checker/README.md

 # analytic-tableaux-in-C

-An analytic tableaux solver in C.
+A sequent solver using analytic tableaux in C.